FoldedComrade/StandaloneCyclone/README.md

 # Control
 * PCM flashed to delete PATS - couldn't for the life of me find any record online of someone figuring out a workaround
+* Doing all the CAN stuff on a Dell Latitude 5400 running Kali which I've come to learn may not have been a great decision, but we'll see how far it takes us

 Do-outs
 * Not sure the PCM is going to love not having O2 sensors